uswds/uswds-for-designers/README.md

 - .EPS
 - Sketch
 - Omnigraffle
-- Font files (Fontawesome, Merriweather, Source Sans Pro)
+- Font files (Fontawesome, Merriweather, and Source Sans Pro)
-- Color Swatches
+- Color swatches

 We encourage and solicit your input.
 Please leave any feedback in the project's primary repo, which you'll find here: https://github.com/18F/web-design-standards